How soon can I play golf after knee replacement surgery?

 Start Range of Motion and Physical Therapy immediately.

 Physical therapy (PT) should begin immediately after surgery; most hospitals now start PT right away.
 Be sure to have Range of Motion (ROM) included in your PT.
 Completing all of your recommended exercises is crucial for building your strength and regaining your flexibility.

 Wear compression socks

 Your doctor will most likely recommend wearing compression stockings after surgery.
 Compression will help keep the swelling down, keep the blood flow healthy, and lower your chance of infection.
 Your doctor will recommend a firm compression post-surgery.
-Skineez® is the only FDA-Approved and clinically proven compression that improves skin condition by moisturizing your skin to help it heal faster.
+Skineez® is the only FDA-Cleared and clinically proven compression that improves skin condition by moisturizing your skin to help it heal faster.
 As you recover, you will be able to reduce the amount of compression needed.
 You and your doctor will determine which level is most appropriate for your needs.

 Start slowly and gradually build up your stamina and abilities

 A cart will help with your endurance as you get used to being on your feet for more prolonged periods.
 You will have more energy for short walks on the green as well as standing.